by Stacey Selleck

 U.S. Rep. Ro Khanna, CA: “We also cannot let congressional seats become feudal estates.
-The turnover rate here in the People’s House is less than European monarchies.
-Congress desperately needs a 12-year term limit like there is in the California legislature.”
+The turnover rate here in the People’s House is less than European monarchies.”
+Khanna believes that Congress desperately needs term limits as they have in the California legislature.

 U.S. Rep. Beto O’Rourke, TX: “The longer you are in office, the less connected you are to the people you represent, the less accountable, the less responsive.
 The people in this country understand that and get that and I think it helps to account for our historic low level of popularity.”

 Illinois Gov. Pat Quinn, IL: “The two-term limit for Chicago Mayor would give people a better chance to run for office without facing incumbents with huge war chests.”

 Pennsylvania Governor Ed Rendell: “I believe we should change the charter and every elected official in Philadelphia — controller, district attorney, mayor, and City Council members — should be limited to two terms,” Rendell said.
 “We would have a more effective and efficient government if we did that.”

 “Congressional service has become a career and many elected officials who leave office don’t even return to their home states, choosing instead to remain in Washington.
 That’s no way to run the greatest legislative body in the world.”